Category: Smart Money Tips

 The Transamerica Center for Retirement Studies tells us that only 50% of women have some sort of retirement strategy, but 78% of American workers say they would feel more confident if they had a guaranteed income investment option.
 (16) As women generally take less risk than men, they may struggle more to feel confident in their planning options and, as a result, avoid planning altogether.

-The key is to find a financial advisor that you trust and work well with.
+The key is to find the best financial advisor for you – one you trust and work well with.
 It’s never too late to create a plan, as long as you start today.

 THE FUTURE IS BRIGHT